shrinerb/shrine/README.md

 photo.image.id #=> "photo/34/image/34krtreds2df.jpg"
 ```

-If you want to generate locations on your own, simply override
+If you want to generate locations on your own, you can override
 `Shrine#generate_location`:

 ```rb